This accessibility statement applies to Cheltenham Borough Council’s main website, cheltenham.gov.uk, and connected sites listed below:

 Contacting us by phone or visiting us in person

 You can contact us using a text relay service, such as Relay UK by British Telecom, if you are D/deaf, hearing impaired or have a speech impediment.
-Our municipal offices have audio induction loops, or if you contact us before your visit we can arrange for British Sign Language (BSL) interpretion.
+Our municipal offices have audio induction loops, or if you contact us before your visit we can arrange for British Sign Language (BSL) interpretation.
 Please note our offices are currently only open for appointments.
 Find out how to contact us.

 Technical information about this website’s accessibility